NOAA-GFDL/GFDL_atmos_cubed_sphere/README.md

 Cite _Chen et al (2013)_ and _Zhou et al (2019)_ when using the GFDL Microphysics.

+# Documentation

+The up-to-date FV3 Scientific reference guide is included in LaTex and PDF formats in the ```docs/``` directory.
+There are also some notebooks in docs/examples demonstrating basic FV3 capabilities and analysis techniques.

+A [DOI referenceable version](https://doi.org/10.25923/6nhs-5897) is available in the [_NOAA Institutional Repository_](https://repository.library.noaa.gov/view/noaa/30725)

 # What files are what

 The top level directory structure groups source code and input files as follow: